microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-your-plugin.md

 Before creating a plugin, it is recommended to read [the overview of the SDK's architecture](../Architecture/README.md).

-Creating a plugin can be outlined into 4 distinct steps:
+Creating a plugin can be outlined into 4 distinct actions:
 * [Creating the Project](#creating-the-project)
   * [Requirements](#requirements)
   * [Creating Your Project](#creating-your-project)